taxoniq/taxoniq/README.md

 - Betacoronavirus (nucleotide)

-Given an accession ID, Taxoniq can issue a single HTTP request and return a file-like object streaming the nucleotide sequence for this accession from the S3 or GS mirror as follows:
+Given an accession ID, Taxoniq can issue a single HTTP request and return a file-like object streaming the nucleotide sequence from the S3 or GS mirror as follows:
 ```python
 with taxoniq.Accession("NC_000913.3").get_from_s3() as fh:
     fh.read()